-When planting peonies, generous spacing and good air circulation are crucial because overcrowding encourages the spread of diseases—3 to 4 feet between plants is recommended.
+When planting peonies, generous spacing and good air circulation are crucial because overcrowding encourages the spread of diseases—three to four feet between plants is recommended.
 Keep them well away from other large plants that might compete for nutrients.
-Because Chinese peony requires a winter chill in order to set flower buds, they should be planted so the root crown is quite close to the surface—no more than 2 inches deep.
+Because Chinese peony requires a winter chill to set flower buds, they should be planted so the root crown is quite close to the surface—no more than two inches deep.
 If planting a nursery-grown specimen, make sure not to bury the crown deeper than it was growing in the pot.

 The only other regular maintenance peonies require is the removal of the foliage and thorough fall cleanup.
 During the growing season, for a neater appearance and to prevent the spread of disease, remove any diseased leaves.